 The form indicates required fields in yellow.
 Round all costs to the nearest whole dollar.
-The inclusion of a cost category on the Research and Related Budget does not necessarily mean that an expense is allowable.
+The inclusion of a cost category on the Research and Related Budget form does not automatically indicate that an expense is allowable in this program.
 See D6.
 Funding Restrictions to ensure that proposed costs are allowable.

-If you will provide voluntary cost share, do not include it on the Research and Related Budget form.
+If you provide voluntary cost share, do not include it on the Research and Related Budget form.
 You may describe it in your budget justification.

-All costs must be reasonable, necessary to accomplish project objectives, allowable in terms of $\underline{2}$ CFR 200 Subpart E - Cost Principles, auditable, and incurred during the period of performance.
-All costs are subject to audit, record retention, and other requirements set forth in $\underline{2 \text{ CFR 200}}$ Subpart F - Audit Requirements.
+All costs must be reasonable, necessary to accomplish project objectives, allowable in terms of 2 CFR 200 Subpart E - Cost Principles, auditable, and incurred during the period of performance.
+Costs are subject to audit, record retention, and other requirements set forth in 2 CFR 200 Subpart F - Audit Requirements.